 Clara Potter-Sweet is a London-born-bred-n-based theatre-maker and dramaturg.
 Past collaborators include: Anna Himali Howard, Barrel Organ, Ava Wong Davis and The Wardrobe Ensemble

 BEN KULVICHIT / CO-ARTISTIC DIRECTOR

 Ben grew up in Bangkok, Thailand, and studied Theatre and Performance Studies at the University of Warwick.
-Outside of Emergency Chorus, he has worked with Jack Bradfield (Poltergeist Theatre), Daniel Bye and The Wardrobe Ensemble.
-His alter ego, Ben Kulvichit, is a critic/reviewer/writer-about-performance, and a co-editor of Exeunt Magazine.
+Outside of Emergency Chorus he has worked with Jack Bradfield (Poltergeist Theatre), YESYESNONO, Daniel Bye and The Wardrobe Ensemble.
+He writes also performance criticism and is a co-editor of Exeunt Magazine.

 EMILY ROSANNAH DAVIS / PRODUCER

 Emily has produced for Emergency Chorus since 2017, moonlights as a fringe theatre producer for hire, and daylights as theatre administrator at Farnham Maltings.
 Her recent work outside of Emergency Chorus includes: i will still be whole (when you rip me in half) by Ava Wong Davies at VAULT Festival 2019, and the summer tour of No One is Coming to Save You by This Noise.
 She occasionally writes theatre criticism and thinks you should follow her on twitter